OpenChain-Project/Reference-Material/.github/ISSUE_TEMPLATE/ref-material-submissions.md

 ---
-name: Ref Material submissions
+name: New material submission
-about: Suggested Reference Material submission
+about: Suggested new material submission
-title: "[Ref Material]"
+title: "[New Material]"
-labels: Ref Material
+labels: New Material
 assignees: ''

 ---

-## Reference Material
+## Suggested new material
-{Outline Reference Material updates}
+{Outline new material}

-## Additional comments/material
+## Additional comments